A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Empirical Analysis of the 107th U.S. Senate

+We assess model performance by generating 50 replicates of the out-of-sample network from our model's posterior predictive distribution.
+We compare network-level statistics (e.g., degree distributions of senators and bills, family-specific distributions of edge-shared partners and $k$-stars) between these replicates and our test set.
+Figure~\ref{fig:gof-107} displays the results, with black bars showing the interquartile range across replicates and red lines indicating observed values in the test set.
+The model generally fits the out-of-sample network well, with most red lines falling within their corresponding black bars, capturing structural features without explicit specification.
+However, it tends to underpredict the distribution of $k$-stars among bills.
+The model also demonstrates high predictive accuracy and calibration, predicting observed edges with higher probabilities 70\% of the time, as shown in Figure S.8 in the Online SI.

-After obtaining estimates for all parameters and hyper-parameters in Equation~\eqref{eq:joint} for this $K_1=3,K_2=3$ model fit to the bipartite cosponsorship network in the 107th Senate, we compute quantities of interest in the form of predicted probabilities of block interactions and block memberships.
-As our discussion hinges on these derived quantities, we present all estimated values in Tables~\ref{tab:estimcoef1} and \ref{tab:estimcoef2} in the Appendix.
+Having established that the model generally fits the data well even out of sample, we obtain the estimates of all parameters and hyper-parameters in Equation~\eqref{eq:joint} for this $K_1=K_2=3$ model fitted to the entire bipartite cosponsorship network in the 107th Senate.
+More specifically, we compute various quantities of interest in the form of predicted probabilities of block interactions and block memberships.
+As our discussion hinges on these derived quantities, we present all estimated values in Tables S.4 and S.5 in the Online SI.